-Symbol Description of course learning outcome Reference to programme learning outcome KNOWLEDGE outcome W_01 The student is familiar with basic concepts of discrete mathematics.
-K_W01, K_W04 W_02 The student is familiar with basic methods and algorithms in graph theory.
-K_W01, K_W04 SKILLS U_01 The student can use methods and algorithms of discrete mathematics in order to solve problems in computer science K_U38 U_02 The student can use acquired methods and algorithms of K_U38 discrete mathematics in order to describe processes, create models and algorithms in computer science.
-SOCIAL COMPETENCIES K_01 The student is aware of the level of their knowledge and skills and understand the need of further training and improving both professional and personal competence K_K02, K_K05
+Symbol Description of course learning outcome Reference to programme learning outcome KNOWLEDGE W_01 The student is familiar with basic concepts of discrete mathematics.
+K_W01, K_W04 W_02 The student is familiar with basic methods and algorithms in K_W01, K_W04 graph theory.
+SKILLS U_01 The student can use methods and algorithms of discrete mathematics in order to solve problems in computer science K_U37 U_02 SOCIAL COMPETENCIES K_01 The student is aware of the level of their knowledge and skills and understand the need of further training and improving both professional and personal competence K_K02, K_K05